 Things You Might Find Useful on this Blog

-apartment shopping apartment decorating moving apartment organizing lease contract apartment hunting apartment problems about this blog apartment searching maintenance property management security deposit how to rent an apartment leasing consultants tenant screening apartment checklist apartment move in apartment move out blog owner how to organize apartment landlords mold pest control rent increases renters 30 day notice Internet apartment shopping apartment abroad apartment management apartment mobile apps apartment mystery shop apartment noise apartment rental guides apartment rules apartment tips apartment tour appearance bad landlords bankruptcy buying rentals curb side appeal disgruntled residents electricity eviction notice fair housing furnace heat how to find an apartment move out inspection moving to New York City real estate relocation tips renting renting a home resident retention roommates section 8 senior adults senior housing shopping for the apartment shower studio apartments suite upgrades toilet windows California apartment shopping English phrases for apartment problem English phrases to rent apartment HUD Tokyo air conditioning amenities american disabilities act annual inspection apartment budget apartment investing apartment leasing apartment marketing apartment party apartment pool apartment renovation apartment rent assistance apartment reviews apartment townhome tours apartment waiting lists apartments for rent bad credit bad property management signs bad rental properties cable carbon monoxide cargo container cargo container apartments carpet stains children clogged kitchen sink clogged shower drain colorado community managers community party rooms couples court credit reports death discrimination duct cleaning encouragement fall move in date first apartment gangstalking garbage disposal gas heater gas stove ghost stories gifts guest cards guests haunted hoarding hot water heaters how to avoid rental scams how to sell your stuff las vegas late fees leaky roof lofts move in date move in inspection move in specials move out date moving abroad moving to Boston moving with children neighbors new apartment renters new neighbors new technology no hot water in shower no rent cap odors packing partial rent pets pipes problems paying rent public transportation qualifying quiet hours refrigerator rent to own rental application rental insurance renting apartments overseas serviced apartments snow plowing and salting snow shoveling tardy rent tenant laws tenant rights websites thermostat trends types of dwellings unemployment unpacking utilities walk through wall paper water water damage water pressure what not to rent work order request
+apartment shopping apartment decorating moving apartment organizing lease contract apartment hunting apartment problems about this blog apartment searching maintenance property management security deposit how to rent an apartment leasing consultants tenant screening apartment checklist apartment move in apartment move out blog owner how to organize apartment landlords mold pest control rent increases renters roommates 30 day notice Internet apartment shopping apartment abroad apartment management apartment mobile apps apartment mystery shop apartment noise apartment rental guides apartment rules apartment tips apartment tour appearance bad landlords bankruptcy buying rentals curb side appeal disgruntled residents electricity eviction notice fair housing first apartment furnace heat how to find an apartment move out inspection moving to New York City real estate relocation tips renting renting a home resident retention section 8 senior adults senior housing shopping for the apartment shower studio apartments suite upgrades toilet windows California apartment shopping English phrases for apartment problem English phrases to rent apartment HUD Tokyo air conditioning amenities american disabilities act annual inspection apartment budget apartment furnishings apartment investing apartment leasing apartment marketing apartment party apartment pool apartment renovation apartment rent assistance apartment reviews apartment townhome tours apartment waiting lists apartments for rent bad credit bad property management signs bad rental properties cable carbon monoxide cargo container cargo container apartments carpet stains children clogged kitchen sink clogged shower drain colorado community managers community party rooms couples court credit reports death discrimination duct cleaning encouragement fall move in date gangstalking garbage disposal gas heater gas stove ghost stories gifts guest cards guests haunted hoarding hot water heaters how to avoid rental scams how to sell your stuff las vegas late fees leaky roof lofts move in date move in inspection move in specials move out date moving abroad moving to Boston moving with children neighbors new apartment renters new neighbors new technology no hot water in shower no rent cap odors packing partial rent pets pipes problems paying rent public transportation qualifying quiet hours refrigerator rent to own rental application rental insurance renting apartments overseas serviced apartments snow plowing and salting snow shoveling tardy rent tenant laws tenant rights websites thermostat trends types of dwellings unemployment unpacking utilities walk through wall paper water water damage water pressure what not to rent work order request

 - Over 20 years office work experience, six years completed college coursework, background in print media and communications, recognized for exceptional attendance and received merit increase for past job performance, self-published author and part-time entrepreneur, Internet marketing and social media experience.
 Interned for non-profit organization, women's group and community service business.
 Additional experience: teaching/training others, customer service and sales.
 Learn more at Nicholl McGuire and Nicholl McGuire Media